kelssslan/COMP3200/README.md

 # Path Finder
-Course: COMP 3200 Algorithmic Techniques for Artificial Intelligence
+Course: COMP 3200 Algorithmic Techniques for Artificial Intelligence <br>
-Topics: BFS, DFS, Greedy algorithm, heuristic functions
+Topics: BFS, DFS, Greedy algorithm, heuristic functions <br>
 Professor:  **David Churchill https://www.cs.mun.ca/~dchurchill/**

 A special thanks to Dr.Churchill for implementing a fun and great way to learn path searching methods.
 And also for giving me permission to share my experience with these assignments.
 Dr.Churchill spent months programming these assignments and the source codes are not available.
 Please sent me an email klan@mun.ca if you have any questions!